 The environment dictionary is static and should not be changed.
-The contents of the environment dictionary support proper translation from the remote transaction's environment to the integrating Oracle Integrating Server's environment, and is platform-specific.
+The contents of the environment dictionary support proper translation from the remote transaction's environment to the integrating server's environment, and is platform-specific.
 The active dictionary is updated at the user's location by the PGAU in response to definitions supplied by the user.